intuition-dev/intuDocs/meta-website/10_pillars.md

 from Cloud v1.0 to Cloud v2.0 is a huge benefit, and produces a similar amount of fear.

-An example of a good step would be to create a 'ViewModel' layer in you web-apps client side, so that that you app is agonistic to the back end.
+An example of a good early step would be to create a 'ViewModel' layer in you web-apps client side; so that that you app is agonistic to the back end.

 ## Pillar 9: Security